syncfusion-content/wpf-docs/wpf/SfSchedule/Basic-View.md

 ![Day-View](Basic-View_images/Basic-View_img1.png)

 ## Week View
-`WeekView` is to view all days of a particular week.
-Appointments will be arranged based on the dates on the week in respective timeslots.
+`WeekView` is to view all week days of a particular week.
+Appointments will be scheduled in the corresponding timeslots on the basis of the week dates.

 {% tabs %}
 {% highlight xaml %}